Manuel Akanji: Personal life

-Akanji was born in Neftenbach, Switzerland to a Swiss mother and a Nigerian father.
-He has two sisters, one of which (Sarah) is a football player and politician for the Social Democrats.
+Akanji was born in Wiesendangen, Switzerland, to a Swiss mother and a Nigerian father.
+His sister Sarah is a former footballer for FC Winterthur Frauen and a Social Democratic Party of Switzerland politician.

 In 2017, already a professional player, he completed his vocational training as a tradesman (″Kaufmann″).
-In Swiss TV in 2018 he showed excellent skills at mental calculation.
+On Swiss TV in 2018 he showed excellent skills at mental calculation.